Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “When forgiveness is necessary, don’t wait too long.
 We must begin to forgive, because without forgiving, we choke off our own joy; we kill our own soul.
 People carrying hate and resentment can invest themselves so deeply in that resentment that they gradually define themselves in terms of it” (Lewis B Smedes, from book Forgive and Forget: Healing the Hurts We Don’t Deserve).

 Don’t you see this in people around you?
 I have, and it’s truly tragic!
-However:

-“I have finally learned that one of the functions of marriage is for husbands and wives to express God’s grace to each other.
+“I have finally learned that one of the functions of marriage is for spouses to express God’s grace to each other.
 Our marriages become reflections of our own personal relationships with Christ.
 Has God forgiven you of much, and set your feet on solid ground?
 Then men, realize that God expects active sacrifice as head of the home.
 Wives, appreciate the fact that your humble submission to your husband directly honors God.

 “Every one of us needs forgiveness because we all make mistakes.
 What do we do when your husband is insensitive or unkind?
 Do you expect him to recognize that he has made a mistake and then wait for him to ask for forgiveness?
 If you do you’ll find two problems with that approach.
 First, in speaking for most men, we will only recognize about 25 per cent of our mistakes, at best.
 So, you’ll spend a long time waiting for an apology, or you’ll be disappointed most of the time.